Free expat tax extension icon

 Foreign tax credit (FTC)

 Foreign tax credit allows you to offset your US tax liability with income taxes you’ve paid to France.
-Article 23 outlines this relief from double taxation.
+FTC relief is addressed in Article 24 (Relief from Double Taxation).
+In practice, US taxpayers usually claim the FTC on Form 1116 for French income taxes paid, subject to the FTC limitation rules.

 Example: If you earn €130,000 in France, you might pay around €31,000 in French income tax.
 Your US tax on that income would be about $23,000 – so the foreign tax credit wipes out your US bill.